Henry Berens

-Henry Hulse Berens (1804 – 23 August 1883) was an English first-class cricketer and official of the Hudson's Bay Company (HBC).
+Henry Hulse Berens (24 November 1804 – 23 August 1883) was an English first-class cricketer and official of the Hudson's Bay Company (HBC).

+Early life and family

-The son of Joseph Berens Junior, he was born in Kevington, Kent.
-Several members of his family served on the committee of the HBC: his great-grandfather Herman Berens, his grandfather Joseph Berens, his father and later Berens himself.
-He married Elinor Stone in 1842.
+Berens was born in Kevington, Kent, the son of Joseph Berens Jr. and Charlotte Benyon.
+Several members of the Berens family served on the committee of the HBC: his great-grandfather Herman Berens, his grandfather Joseph Berens, his father and later Berens himself.
+His mother was the daughter of Richard Benyon, MP, and granddaughter of Richard Benyon, President of Madras.

+Cricket

-He was active as a cricketer from 1837 to 1838 and played for Gentlemen of Kent.
+Berens was active as a cricketer from 1837 to 1838 and played for Gentlemen of Kent.
 He appeared in two first-class matches.
 His brother Richard also played for Gentlemen of Kent.

+His first cousins (through his father's sister Sophia, who married Benjamin Harenc) were cricketers Charles Harenc, Edward Harenc, and Archibald Harenc.

+Career

 Berens became a member of the Committee of the HBC in 1833 and became deputy Governor in 1856.
 He was Governor of the Hudson's Bay Company from 1858 to 1863.
 He served as a director of the Bank of England from 1849 to 1880.